|Early Spring Date:||March 1|

 |Best Dates to See in Spring:||March 11 - April 12|

 Spring: Eastern Phoebes can be seen at Monticello Park at the beginning of March.
-Some phoebes spend the winter in the Washington metro area, while other pass through while migrating north.
+A small number of phoebes spend the winter in the Washington metro area, while other pass through while migrating north.
 Some breed in our area, but not at Monticello Park.
 They often build nests under bridges and on buildings.
 The best time to look for them at Monticello is during the last week in March.

 Fall: Phoebes are one of the earliest migrants in the spring, but they tend to migrate south later than most species.
 They most commonly pass through Monticello during the last three weeks in October.